lauren-esser/Better-Stock-Market-Prediction/README.md

 news2.head()
 ```

 Third, I offset the news headline using the shift method to move all of the headline rows up one in order to correspond with the date before.
-By doing this I can use the headlines from the day before in order to see if the stock market is increasing or decreasing.
+By doing this I can use the headlines from the day before in order to see if the stock market increased or decreased.
 Within this section I also resampled my news headlines to business days in order to correspond with the stock market data.

 *Code for shift:*
 ```